zhang-wangz/KitchenHelper/README.md

 # KitchenHelper
 #### A project using JavaFx&Hibernate.
 Config your database confidential on hibernate.cfg.xml
-- the initial resource was from one of my upperclassman,thanks
+- the initial resource is from one of my upperclassman,thanks
 - his github: https://github.com/bing-zhub/PetManageSystem